GaboM26/MyProjects/Word Lists/readMe.txt

-Sources: office hours
 WordLists readMe

 ***WordLists***
-Only three instance variables used.
-I copied the dictionary into an ArrayList because scanner will scan the whole file, get to the bottom, and then other methods that try and use the scan.hasNext method do not work.
-This is due to Scanner getting to the bottom of the dictionary.txt file and staying there (source: Deji's office hours).
-The fix for this is having an ArrayList with all the words and one can access all of them through an enhanced for loop.
-All four required file names have the name of their respective method on them, but that can be changed.

 lengthN method: First checks if n is more than 0.
 A user could place a negative n, thus throwing a IllegalArgument exception, because there are no words with